kpreeti2588/Hub88/README.md

 - Run **terraform plan** to see the changes  planned to execute in the infra.       <br />

 - Run **terraform apply --auto-approve** or **terraform apply**(Enter yes at prompt)      <br /> It will create all the resources and copy the IP details to **ansible/inventory** file.
-After creation of instances ansible-playbook command will run to install required software like python, docker and create **dynamic index.html** file for each EC2 instance.
+After creation of instances ansible-playbook command will run to install required software like python, docker and create **dynamic index.html** file for each EC2 instance using Jinja2.
 Ansible will create nginx container on every instance with different index.html.<br />

  - In case, ansible-playbook fails to run at the time of terraform apply, then run command from the code directory file (command prompt ) where instance.tf is placed:  <br />